Daniel-VDM/Coreference-Annotator/README.md

 ### Input formatting
 * The input file must be named `test.coref.data.txt` and must have the format mention above.
-* The training data file must be named `train.coref.data.txt` and must have the following format:
+* The training data file must be named `train.coref.data.txt` and must have the following format (columns separated by '\t' characters):

 <p align="center">
   <img src="img/dataFmtTrain.png" width="500">